 This document is intended as a summary only.
-Full guidance, with helpful tips, checkboxes, citations and signposts to additional resources, is provided in the main text:

-Smart and Social Justice: A Framework for action.
-Also, please feel free to contact CJS if you require further clarification or assistance.
+Full guidance with helpful tips, checkboxes, citations and additional resource information is provided in the main text: Community Justice Strategic Commissioning Framework - A toolkit for collaborative prevention, rehabilitation and reintegration.
+Also, please feel free to contact CJS if you require further clarification or assistance with the guidance/toolkit documentation.